 This is different from boiling and chemical treatment because those two methods do not remove particles, they just kill living critters in the water - you still ingest all the dead gunk.

-Portable water filters are small, hand-held pumps that suck water in through a flexible tube dropped into the water source and then phyiscally strain out solid material.
+Portable water filters are small, hand-held pumps that suck water in through a flexible tube dropped into the water source and then physically strain out solid material.
 It's usually pretty fast and easy to pump and filter fresh water, but as filters get clogged they may become difficult and then unusable.
-Filters should eventually clog - it means it is doing its job.
+A filter should eventually clog - it means it is doing its job.
 When the filter starts getting difficult to pump, don't force it or you might be forcing creepy crawlies into your water bottle.
 Cleaning a filter or replacing an element is a required maintenance task so make sure you follow the manufacturer's instructions.
+Some filters are simple to clean by back-flushing while others require more effort to clean.

 A good way to extend the life of a filter element is to only pump in relatively clean water.
 If you suck in brown, murky water, or silty water, its going to clog things up faster.
-I rubberband a coffee filter over the intake tube to pre-filter larger particles.
+A coffee filter rubberbanded over the intake tube can be a big help to pre-filter larger particles.
 Some filters have optional pre-filters that you can purchase.

 Oh, one other thing you might be curious about - the difference between a water filter and a water purifier.
-They both remove protozoa and bacteria from raw water through mechanical filtration, but a purifier also kills viruses with an electrostatic charge or chemical treatment.
-Either way, the viruses are still in the water, but they're dead.
+They both remove protozoa and bacteria from raw water through mechanical filtration, but a purifier also kills or removes the smaller viruses.
+Viruses are killed with an electrostatic charge or chemical treatment, or removed by using an extremely small pore size.

 Two Types